 If you ever need proof of a donation, a copy of a receipt, or to reissue a receipt, your filing system will be your best friend.
 It doesn’t matter whether you store these records physically, digitally, or in both ways.

 Pro Tip: If you store your donation receipts on a cloud-based system, download the records onto a physical hard drive at regular intervals (monthly, quarterly, or annually).
 This way, you always have a backup in case data is lost.

 2. Use a unique serial number or a Donation ID

 Giving each donation a unique serial number or donation ID is an easy way to keep your records organized.
-Serial numbers allow you to search your files with ease, associate groups of receipts with specific periods and provide each receipt with an identity that encapsulates the rest of its information.
-A nonprofit software like Keela will create serial numbers and save you the time and effort.
+Serial numbers allow you to search your files with ease, associate groups of receipts with specific periods, and provide each receipt with an identity that encapsulates the rest of its information.
+A nonprofit software like Keela will create serial numbers and save you time and effort.

 3. Keep formatting consistent